 Right before Thanksgiving, I spent a couple days sitting in a hospital, watching my grandfather leave earth.
 I wasn’t particularly close to this side of my family so my memories of him are few, but distinct.
 Aunts, uncles, cousins, siblings, pastors, and children rotated through his room.
 We talked, cried, hugged, laughed, and reflected.
 My grandmother told us that when he proposed to her, she told him she needed time to think about this decision.
 She decided that after 66 years together, it had turned out okay.

 This part of my family is stoic but very kind.
 My grandfather spent most of his life doing manual labor – he loved to farm.
 When farming didn’t pay the bills, he worked other jobs on top of managing the farm.
 He’d been a milkman, transit employee, and worked as a foreman for NASA’s fuel program.
 He turned 18 at the end of World War II and as an agricultural worker was needed more at home than abroad.
 His farm kept him out of the Korean War as well.
 My dad shared these memories as we drove to the hospital.
-He was immensely proud of his father; an extremely hard worker with 4 kids to raise but he found ways to enjoy his life.
+He was immensely proud of his father — an extremely hard worker with four kids to raise but still found ways to enjoy his life.
 His gardens have been described as cleaner and more beautiful than most houses.
 My grandfather made his achievements by working hard and with patience.
 My dad said that whatever he did, it was done carefully, thoroughly.
 He gained the trust and confidence for whomever he worked.
 He attended all my dad’s high school football and baseball games.
 He helped my dad finance his education by selling livestock.

 To me he was sort of intimidating – always sailing by on a big tractor, up before dawn working outside.
 Into his eighties he still retained significant physical strength.
 He had a low, rumbling voice, that resonated in every fold of his vocal chords.
-A country man, speaking a vernacular that floated through his drawl.
+A country man, his vernacular floated through his drawl.
 I loved listening to him pray – it was always a short prayer full of thanks.
 With his accent it seemed much longer.
 He was not one to command attention and yet the throng of cousins immediately stood stock still once it was time to pray before meals.
 He loved to eat.
 My grandmother spent their marriage trying to keep him healthy, but he wasn’t much for salad.

 He loved the land where he lived.
 He knew all the families and their geography.
 I loved listening to him give directions – he added so much color to what he described.
 He wasn’t giving directions so much as he was giving an oral history.